PotHix/pothix.github.com/content/posts/knowledgebase.md

 - I don't have to care about files, their names, titles, folders, etc. I just write notes on a web page
 - The sync is done.
-I don't have to think about the syncing mechanism is just like any other web app.
+I don't have to think about the syncing mechanism, it is like any other web app.
 (I still do my own backups periodically, though)
 - They have a markdown format for export and it works great.
 I can just take notes and not be concerned about migrating my files at some point.